trailblazer/trailblazer.github.io/gems/operation/2.0/pipetree.md

 ## Initial Pipetree

-The flow within the operation is controlled by a pipetree and this mysterious pipetree is simply invoked in the `Operation::call` method and takes over control of what to run when.
+As discussed, the flow within the operation is controlled by a pipetree and this mysterious pipetree is simply invoked in the `Operation::call` method and takes over control of what to run when.

 An empty operation has a very comprehensible pipetree.